xldenis/Why3-Find/README.md

 purpose, and you will have to re-launch `why3find prove` to update the proof certificates when your Why-3 specifications have been fixed.

+*Proving Strategy* for building proof certificates is a heuristic based on user-defined median time, registered provers and transformations.
+It consists in several _rounds_ tried in sequence until proof completion:

+1. Fast sequential provers: each configured prover is tried in _sequence_ with a short timeout (1/5 of the median time).

+2. Parallel provers: all provers are tried in _parallel_ with the median time as timeout.

+3. Transformation: each configured or selected transformation is tried in _sequence_ ; the first one that is applicable terminates the strategy for this goal and the generated sub-goals are scheduled for proof completion.

+4. Final parallel long try: if no transformation applies, all provers are finally tried in _parallel_ with a larger timeout (2 times the median time).

+In case the final round fails to complete the proof, the goal is marked stuck and all its parent goals are marked incomplete. *Remark:* incomplete proof certificates are also stored in order to be used as hints for further proof lookup.
+However, a transformation with all its sub-goals marked « stuck » would be removed.

+The median time is one second by default and can be modified with `-t TIME` or configured using `why3find config -t TIME -s`.
+The median time is specified in (fraction of) seconds relatively to the *master* machine, Cf. prover calibration below.

+*Prover Cache* is stored in hidden file `.why3find` at the root of the package directory.
+You can bypass access to the cache with option `--no-cache`, however, it will still be updated for further use.

-*Prover Cache* is locally used to speed up prover attempts, unless option `-c` is provided.
-Number of parallel provers can be specified by option `-j N`.
-Alternatively, you can also use `why3find config -j N -s`, in which case your _personal_ Why-3 configuration `~/.why3.conf` is updated accordingly.
+*Parallel Proving* is used to run different provers parallel on the different cores of your machine.
+You can specify the number of parallel provers with option `-j N`.
+Alternatively, you can also use `why3find config -j N -s` to configure it locally, in which case your _personal_ Why-3 configuration `~/.why3.conf` is updated accordingly.
+Parallel proving is also performed among the different goals and proof obligations to be proved.
+However, priority is put on goals that were incomplete with respect to the previously known proof certificates.
+This strategy makes detection of stuck goals faster when debugging proofs.
+During execution in a terminal, `why3find prove` displays a progression status with the following format:

+    $ why3find prove […]
+    P/Q/R goal goal …

+`P` is the number of complete proofs to be replayed, `Q` is the number of stuck or partial proofs to be complete and `R` is number of currently running provers.
+The topmost active goals for proof completion are also given for user feedback.

 *Prover Calibration* is a strategy used by `why3find` in order to reduce the instability in proof sessions introduced when using machines with different performances.
 Such differences are frequently observed between different packages or among several developers in the same package.
-Inside a given proof certificate, proof times and timeouts are always given _relatively_ to some reference computer named the _master_ machine.
+For a given proof certificate file, proof times and timeouts are always given _relatively_ to some reference computer named the _master_ machine.
+The velocity of a prover on a local machine with respect to the *master* machine is evaluated by running a reference problem for some parameter `n` on both machines.
+This velocity is then used to convert local times into reference times _wrt_ to the master machine or _vice et versa_.
+The `why3find` commands related to prover calibration are :

-*The Master Machine* is configured by using `why3find config -m -s` ; you can also use `why3find config -v` to evaluate the velocity of your local computer with respect to the master machine.
+    $ why3find config -m -s     # Calibrate provers on the master machine
+    $ why3find config -v        # Evaluate velocity of provers on a local machine

+It is highly recommended to update all proofs on the *master* machine with `why3find prove -f` after modifying the proof calibration.
+Usually, you calibrate provers once at the very beginning of the project.